trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 ## Chapter 1: Data Structures

 **Data** as a broad term refers to all types of information while **data structures** refer to how data is organized.
-Organization of data is important because it can significant impact how fast your code runs.
-So, depending on your choice of data structure, your code can run fast or slow.
+Organization of data is important because it can significantly impact how fast your code runs.
+So, depending on your choice of data structure, your code will run fast or slow.

 ### Performance of Data Structures